 There's just one spec you really need to know about the Sony Xperia XZ2 Premium: it has a 4K display.

-This isn't the first Sony phone to pack a 4K screen (it's actually the third), but it's the newest generation and the one that you can actually easily buy.
-If you have a bank of 4K video, or have the right subscription on streaming services, no other smartphone can offer you the clarity and detail on screen.
+This isn't the first Sony phone to pack a 4K screen (it's actually the third), but it's newer than many such options.
+If you have a bank of 4K video, or have the right subscription on streaming services, no other non-Sony smartphone can offer you the clarity and detail on screen.

 However if 4K content isn't your priority there are probably better Sony phones to suit your needs, so keep on reading!